mongodb-partners/Application_Modernization_with_AmazonFargate_MongoDBAtlas/README.md

 	docker-compose  -f docker-compose-server.yml push
 	ecs-compose-x up  -f docker-compose-server.yml -f aws-server.yml -n partner-meanstack-atlas-fargate -b <bucket>

+ Wait for the cloud formation stack to complete successfully.

  ### **Setup the Client server in ECS**

 The previous steps have created a Load Balancer.
 Look up the LB DNS and update employee.service.ts --> private_url to point to the DNS.
 Leave the port as is.